nuagenetworks/monolithe/doc/Language Plugins.md

 ## Try your package

-> This assumes you have Monolithe installed and monogen-sdk command in your path.
+> This assumes you have Monolithe installed and `monogen` command in your path.

 Simply install your package by doing in the `monolithe-markdown` directory: